-Look Sports by Ed Taylor Sports Editor HAPPY BIRTHDAY TO ...
-Kyle Potter of Harold.
-Kyle will turn eight-year's old this Fri- Mom and Dad (Mike and Kathy) forgot their baby boy while with the Betsy Layne baseball team in Florida.
-Seems they packed the van after a game down south and headed back to the motel only to discover that someone was missing.
+Look Sports by Ed Taylor

+HAPPY BIRTHDAY TO...
+Kyle Potter of Harold, Kyle turn eight-year's old this Fri-

+Mom and Dad (Mike and Mom and Dad (Mike and Kathy) forgot their baby boy while with the Betsy Layne base-ball team in Florida.
+Seems they packed the van after a game down south and headed back to the motel only to discover that some-one was missing.
 It was Kyle.
-"We went back to the field and found him with Coach (Junior) Newsome eating in the cafeteria," explained a bewildered Well, happy birthday Kyle.
-Mom and dad didn't mean any- NCAA TOURNAMENT ONE OF BEST...
+"We went back to the field and found him with Coach (Junior).
+Navacome earling is, the offets.

+Newsome eating in the cafete-ria," explained a bewildered

+mother.

+Well, happy birthday Kyle.

+Mom and dad didn't mean anything by it!

+NCAA TOURNAMENT

+ONE OF BEST...